aldrineeinsteen/tiny_quizzer_api/README.md

 ## License

-TinyQuizzer API is licensed under the MIT License.
+TinyQuizzer API is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more information.